-If you’re a movie fan, then you’ve probably heard of the Internet Movie Database (IMDB), one of the web’s leading sources for information about TV shows, movies, and the professionals who make them.
-The Internet Movie Database (IMDb) is the largest, most popular TV and movie database on the internet.
+If you’re a movie fan, then you’ve probably heard of the Internet Movie Database (IMDb), one of the web’s leading sources for information about TV shows, movies, and the professionals who make them.
+IMDb is the largest, most popular TV and movie database on the internet.
 It lists thousands of TV shows, movies, actors and other information about the entertainment business.
-It tells you who starred, who wrote, who produced, directed and featured on almost every TV or movie ever released.
+It tells you who starred in, wrote, produced, directed, and featured on nearly every TV or movie that’s ever been released.

 The standard site is free to use and doesn’t need a membership.
 Anyone can look up all the information they want, all day long.
 There is also a registered user model, where you can register and in return for your email, you get the opportunity to customize your experience and write reviews, comments and whatever else you feel the need to share on the site.

 IMDbPro was initially launched in 2002 and provided a forum for anyone who wanted to research the entertainment industry.
-Membership in IMDBPro is theoretically intended for industry professionals, but in practice most subscribers are just ordinary folks, not TV actors or movie producers.
+Membership to IMDbPro is theoretically intended for industry professionals, but in practice, most subscribers are just ordinary folks, not TV actors or movie producers.
 In return for a monthly subscription, IMDbPro allows you to see what productions are on the horizon, who is working on what, how to contact directors and agencies and a host of other resources for the budding actor/cameraman/writer or whatever.

 IMDbPro is not designed to be the one place to find your next role.
 It is still primarily for research, to find out what’s going on, where and with whom.
-But in addition, it does feature some listings for those within the industry.
+But also, it does feature some listings for those within the industry.